Chosen Realm

 "Chosen Realm" is the 12th episode from the third season of the science fiction television series Star Trek: Enterprise.
-The series's 64th episode, it first aired on January 14, 2004.
-Enterprise is taken over by a group of religious zealots called Triannons and Archer must re-take it before it's too late.
+The series's 64th episode, it first aired on UPN on January 14, 2004.
+Enterprise is taken over by a group of religious fanatics called Triannons and Captain Archer must re-take it before it's too late.

 Plot

 Commander Tucker and Ensign Mayweather are gathering readings on a third sphere in the Delphic Expanse.
 Enterprise receives a distress call from a Triannon ship which reports they have been damaged by a spatial anomaly.
 Enterprise takes them aboard, and D'Jamat, the leader of the group, has dinner with Captain Archer where he explains they have been on a year-long pilgrimage to a sphere.
 They believe deities, called the "Makers," constructed the spheres to transform the expanse, their “Chosen Realm,” into a paradise.
-D'Jamat then rejects T'Pol's scientific logic that there are only 59 known spheres.
+D'Jamat then rejects T'Pol's scientific logic that there are only fifty-nine known spheres, believing there are thousands.

 Later, D'Jamat demands Archer turn over control of the ship or it will be destroyed, and demonstrates this by having one of his group self-detonate, killing one crew member.
 Having little choice, Archer submits.
 D'Jamat then sets a course for his home world and explains that he intends to use Enterprise to end a religious civil war that has embroiled his planet for a century.
 D'Jamat also examines the ship's records and finds that Enterprise had extensive contact with the spheres—a severe violation under his faith.
 He then erases 19 XB of sphere data, and demands that Archer choose one crew member to die.

 While Archer is contemplating his decision he approaches Yarrick, D'Jamat's deputy, questioning his resolve, but Yarrick rebuffs him.
 Archer then tells D'Jamat that he has selected himself to be killed, but requests it be done using a device they use for "waste disposal".
 That device turns out to be the transporter, which T'Pol uses to beam Archer elsewhere on the ship.
 Archer then contacts Doctor Phlox and they develop an airborne agent to neutralize the Triannon's organic explosives.
 Archer again confronts Yarrick and convinces him to help disperse the agent throughout the ship, and learns that the religious war is primarily based around a difference of opinion over whether it took nine or ten days for the Makers to complete their work.
 Meanwhile, four ships from the "heretic" Triannon faction intercept Enterprise.
 During the fight, the crew manage to subdue D'Jamat and end the battle.
 In the brig, D'Jamat remains convinced his actions were justified, so Archer takes him down to their planet.
 The Triannons are left staring in horror at their completely devastated world, which lies in ruins, having been ravaged by the religious war.